PierreR/afgame/README.md

 Implementation in several languages of the african bowling game

-The specification of the game are listed in the afgame.pdf file.
+The specification of the game are listed in the African-Bowling.pdf file.

 History
 =======